 - 1 teaspoon cumin

-- 1-1/2 cups shredded cheese cheddar, jack, or a combination of both
+- 1 ½ cups shredded cheese, sharp cheddar, Jack, or a combination of both

 - salsa, avocado, sour cream, cilantro

-- Heat oil in a 12" saute pan over medium-high heat.
-Add chicken and season with salt and fresh ground pepper.
-Cook, stirring frequently, for about 5 to 6 minutes or until chicken is lightly browned.
-Use a slotted spoon to transfer chicken to a dish and set aside.
+- Heat 2 tablespoons oil in a 12-inch skillet (use a skillet that has a lid) over MEDIUM-HIGH heat.
+Add the chicken and season with the salt and pepper.
+Cook, stirring frequently, for about 5 to 6 minutes or until the chicken is lightly browned.
+Use a slotted spoon to transfer the chicken to a dish and set it aside.

-- Add additional oil to pan, if needed.
-Add onion, red bell pepper, and jalapeno (if using) to pan.
-Cook and stir for a couple of minutes and then add minced garlic.
-Cook for another minute or two, till veggies have softened.
-Add uncooked rice and cook for just a couple of minutes to lightly toast the rice.
-Stir in diced tomatoes, chicken broth, black beans, all seasonings, and the cooked chicken.
-Bring mixture to a boil, then reduce heat, cover and simmer for 15 minutes.
+- Add the uncooked rice and cook for just a couple of minutes to lightly toast the rice.
+Stir in the drained diced tomatoes, chicken broth, black beans, all the spices, and the cooked chicken.
+Bring the mixture to a boil, then reduce the heat to LOW, cover, and simmer for 15 minutes.

-- Remove cover and stir in frozen corn.
+- Remove the cover and stir in the frozen corn.
 Cook, covered, for another 5 minutes.
-Remove cover and sprinkle cheese over the top.
-Cover and cook over low heat until cheese has melted.
+Remove the cover and sprinkle the cheese over the top.
+Cover and continue to cook over LOW heat until the cheese has melted.

-- Sprinkle with chopped green onion and serve with optional toppings.
+- Sprinkle with the green onion and serve with optional toppings.